CBD & Diabetes

 The histological examination of CBD-treated mice on the pancreas showed significantly reduced insulitis. https://www.ncbi.nlm.nih.gov/pubmed/16698671

-In the past year, a study on cannabis’s effects on fasting insulin and insulin resistance showed that cannabis users have lower fasting insulin levels compared to those that have never used cannabis.
-In addition, those who have used cannabis long before but are not current users have similar but less pronounced low levels fasting insulin.
+A 2007 https://journals.physiology.org/doi/full/10.1152/ajpheart.00236.2007 study on cannabis’s effects on fasting insulin and insulin resistance showed that cannabis users have lower fasting insulin levels compared to those that have never used cannabis.
+In addition, those who have used cannabis long before but are not current users have similar but less pronounced low levels of fasting insulin.
 This indicates that the cannabis’ protective effect fades after some time.

 Because of diabetes, patients often experience nerve disorders.
 The nerve damage induced by diabetes often affects the extremities such as hands and feet, as well as, any organ or in any region of the body.

-Diabetes’s nerve damage can be symptomless but, in most cases, there is pain, numbness and tingling that accompany it.
+Diabetes’s nerve damage can be symptomless but, in most cases, there is pain, numbness, and tingling that accompany it.
 Treating diabetic neuropathy with conventional analgesics can be difficult.
 However, evidence was found that cannabis might also help in the treatment of diabetes-induced nerve damage.
-Cannabidiol extracts come with pain-reducing effects and this was shown to have a pronounced effect in diabetic neuropathy.
+Cannabidiol extracts may come with pain-reducing effects and may have been shown to have a pronounced effect in diabetic neuropathy.

 In a study conducted relating to CBD for diabetic neuropathy, it was found that repeated administration of CBD had a positive effect on the mechanical allodynia and was also found to restore normal pain perception.
 CBD was also found to have positive effects on nerve pain, protecting the liver from oxidative stress and restoring the nerve growth factor back to normal levels.

-Mayo Clinic suggests CBD dosages on scientific research, publications, traditional use, or expert opinion.
+Mayo Clinic suggests CBD dosages should be based on scientific research, publications, traditional use, or expert opinion.
 CBD dosages and duration of treatment depend largely on the disease.

 If you are just starting out with CBD oil, then remember to start small.
 It’s important to know how your body reacts to CBD.
 Increase the dosage gradually and if you feel that the CBD oil isn’t affecting you in a positive way then consult with a medical professional.